wdi-sf-march-2014/notes/ObjectsAndClasses/ObjectsAndClasses.md

 * Define a new Class
 * Create instances of your Class
 * Use `attr_reader`, `attr_accessor`
+* Understand Why We Use Classes
+* Have an Approach for designing a new class

 ##Objects and Classes Demo
 You've already been experiencing the joys of classes